EOX is the name of a

 These side effects happen in fewer than 1 in 100 people (fewer than 1%).
 You might have one or more of them.
 They include:

-- a second cancer such as acute lymphoblastic leukaemia (ALL) or acute myeloid leukaemia (AML)
+- a second cancer such as acute lymphoblastic leukaemia (ALL) or acute myeloid leukaemia (AML).
+Talk to your doctor if this is of concern to you.

 - the abnormal breakdown of red blood cells